 The first thing to know about your knife is its composition.
-Most manufacturers use a steel blend equivalent known as 440a.
-It is formulated for stain and wear resistance rather than holding a high performance edge.
+Most manufacturers use a steel blend.
+Stainless Steels, High Carbon, Low Carbon.
+It is formulated for stain and wear resistance as well as hardness and edge retention.

 Carbon steel knives are generally a bit harder and stronger than stainless steel knives and produce a razor sharp edge.
-However in wet and acidic kitchen environments, Stainless Steel reigns supreme.
+However in wet and acidic kitchen environments, Stainless Steel reigns supreme for its corrosion resistance.

 We use the Rockwell Scale to grade the "hardness" of the steel.
 Cheaper Kitchen knives tend to be around 52-56 on the Rockwell C Scale.
-Our collection of Japanese Knives have a hardness of 60-62.
-That difference means its more difficult to get a keen edge in the first place, but that edge will be ALOT sharper than when using the softer steel compound.
+Our collection of Japanese Knives have a hardness of 60-65.
+That difference means its more difficult to get a keen edge in the first place, but once its there, that edge will be ALOT sharper than when using the softer steel compound.

-By 'Edge' we are talking about the sharpened bit.
+By 'Edge' we are talking about the sharpened bit right at the apex.
 The side opposite to the spine on the blade.
-Most knives are "Flat Ground" which means the blade tapers directly from the spine to the edge.
+Many knives are "Flat Ground" which means the blade tapers directly from the spine to the edge.
 The most common type of edge is the V-Edge.
 Axes for example have a convex edge.

 Chisel ground edges are commonly found on Sushi Knives.
-These knive edges can be EXTREMELY thin and sharp.
+These knife edges can be EXTREMELY thin and sharp.

 What is "Sharpness"?

 Sharpness is not just a function of creating a super thin edge.
 It would be sharp but pretty useless. it would more than likely break while trying to cut a chicken bone.Similarly, a thick edge is great on an axe for splitting wood, but would be horrible when filleting salmon.

 So we need to ask ourselves: "How do i get maximum performance from my knife under a set of conditions?"